The news broke this week that the Scion brand will fade gently into its parent company, Toyota.

 On Saturday, I woke up feeling fresh, the way you do when you realize that the events you thought happened yesterday were all just some silly bad dream.

 Trouble was, the events were all real, and Trevor and I were still in Richfield, Utah, without a working vehicle.
 And it was still fucking Pioneer Day weekend.
+I also carefully studied the labor law requirements and checked whether we would be compliant with them.

 Through a multitude of phone calls and inquiries we were able to set up an appointment with a mechanic who begrudgingly agreed to come into the shop to take care of our car.